Back to David Vessey's Homepage

 Translation (with Chris Blaukamp) of Hans-Georg Gadamer's "Friendship and Solidarity," Research in Phenomenology,39/1 (2009), 3-12.

-"Deriving Gadamer's Account of Intersubjectivity from His Account of Dialogue," forthcoming in Sprache ist Gespräch—Gadamer's Understanding of Language as Conversation (edited by Andre Wiercinski).
+"Deriving Gadamer's Account of Intersubjectivity from His Account of Dialogue," forthcoming in Sprache ist Gespräch—Heremeneutics and the Art of Conversation, edited by Andzej Wiercinski (Toronto: The HErmeneutic Press, 2010)

 "The Meaning of a Deathless Life," Battlestar Galactica and Philosophy (Chicago: Open Court, 2008)